 Ever since my father bought me my first video game system, the Sega Master System, I have been a fan of Sega.
-While still a child living in Hong Kong, I would write letters to Sega of America telling them how much I loved them, and they would actually respond and send me the latest catalog.
+As a child, I would write letters to Sega telling them how much I loved them, and they would actually respond and send me the latest catalog.

-Once I moved to the United States, my PAL SMS wouldn’t work, so I traded it in (yes, the guy at the electronics store actually wanted my PAL system) for an NTSC model.
+When we moved overseas, my PAL SMS wouldn’t work, so I traded it in (yes, the guy at the electronics store actually wanted my PAL system) for an NTSC model.
 I continued to contact the company.
 I would call 1-800-USA-SEGA and request Helpful Hints sheets (basically what the reps read off of when gamers called in for game help), and a few days later I would get them in the mail.
-I still have them all, and perhaps will scan and post them someday.
+I still have them all, and perhaps will scan and post them someday (did it).

 Today, Sega no longer makes consoles, but I am still a fan.
 I get excited when I see the Sega logo, still the same as the one on my very first video game system.
 Imagine how excited I was when I saw my first Sega amusement center in Akihabara.
 It seems Sega today makes a lot of amusement machines, just as they always have, but in a different form.
 They are less video game, and more skill-game such as those cranes that pick up stuffed animals or other prizes.
 I was perfectly happy pumping 100-yen coins into those machines.

-Later on in Tokyo, we went to the Tokyo Game Show.
-Of course, Sega had one of the largest booths, showing off their latest games such as Yakuza 5.
+At the 2012 Tokyo Game Show, Sega had one of the largest booths, showing off their latest games such as Yakuza 5.
 If only I spoke Japanese!

-I should find my old catalogs (found some) and post them here, especially the one I received when I still lived in Hong Kong.
+I should find my old catalogs and post them here (found some).
 For now, enjoy these photos of Sega centers in Tokyo.
 Long live Sega!